Lapas attēli

 and secured by interest-bearing certificates of indebtedness issued by such bank, banking association, loan or trust company, or branch thereof;

 "Fourth.
-Taxes paid within the year imposed income and by the authority of the United States (except in- excess profits come and excess profits taxes), or of its Territories, or possessions, or by the authority of any State, county, school district, or municipality, or other taxing subdivision of any State, paid within the United States, not including those assessed against local benefits."
+Taxes paid within the year imposed Taxes, except by the authority of the United States (except in- excess profits come and excess profits taxes), or of its Territories, or possessions, or by the authority of any State, county, school district, or municipality, or other taxing subdivision of any State, paid within the United States, not including those assessed against local benefits."

 6. Assessment